Thinking of applying?

 The Bristol School of Anaesthesia was established in 1996 originally to co-ordinate anaeesthetic training for specialist registrars in Severn PGME.
 Since then the geographical boundaries have been extended and it now includes Core Anaesthesia trainees and Specialty trainees in both Anaesthesia and Intensive Care Medicine.

 We normally hold an informal open evening in Bristol for potential applicants before each CT1 and ST3 application window.
 It is an opportunity to find out more about the School and have your questions answered.
-During the application window the PGME recruitment page will direct you to the national recruitment portal run by West Midlands PGME.
+During the application window the PGME recruitment page will direct you to the national recruitment portal run by ANRO, West Midlands.
 Entry at CT1 is either via Core Anaesthesia (2 years) or ACCS-Anaesthesia (3 years).

 The School is based in seven acute hospital Trusts within the Severn region in Bristol, Bath, Gloucester, Cheltenham, Swindon, Weston and Yeovil.
 For more details see our Hospitals and Geographic Areas pages.